 The most important limitation of our meta-analysis is the paucity of RCTs on this issue.
 In fact, the majority of studies included were observational and not randomised, increasing the risk of bias and therefore limiting the strength of our results.
-Furthermore, for our primary outcome there were only 16 events among the 930 patients included in the comparison between TMVR and SMVR, which may have single-handedly reduced the odds of unveiling a significant difference in stroke rates.
-We tried to overcome this limitation by applying a continuity correction and a cumulative meta-analysis.
-One could argue that the low event rate is the justification for the statistical homogeneity found (I=0%), despite numerical heterogeneity (odds ratios ranging from 0.1 to 2.43), that enabled the performance of a cumulative meta-analysis.
-However, by combining study events and sample sizes, cumulative meta-analysis may improve the statistical power as similar results are combined cumulatively.
+Furthermore, for our primary outcome there were only 16 events among the 930 patients included in the comparison between TMVR and SMVR, which is a low number of pooled events.
+We tried to overcome this limitation by applying a continuity correction and a cumulative meta-analysis28.
+One could argue that low event rate is the justification for the statistical homogeneity found (I2 = 0%), despite numerically heterogeneity (odds ratios range from 0.1 to 2.43), that enabled the performance of a cumulative meta-analysis.
+However, by combining study events and sample sizes, the cumulative meta-analysis may improve the statistical power as similar results are combined cumulatively.
 This method reduces the problem caused by the low event rate and especially by the presence of zero values in study groups.
-Regarding pooled stroke, data were not available for fatal versus non-fatal stroke, haemorragic stroke or transient ischaemic attack.
+Regarding pooled stroke, data was not available for fatal versus non-fatal stroke, haemorragic stroke and transient ischemic attack.